qisheng-pan/qisheng-pan.github.io/_portfolio/2025_hk_lareate_forum2025.md

 ---

 <br>
-Qisheng was selected as one of the **Young Scientist Participant** to attend the Hong Kong Laureate Forum 2025.
+Qisheng was selected as one of the **Young Scientist Participant** to attend the <a href="https://www.hklaureateforum.org/en/the-forum/forum-overview">Hong Kong Laureate Forum 2025</a>.

 <img src='/images/hklf2025.png'>